 7. Testosterone Makes You a Ladies Man

 We’re being a bit facetious here, but it’s very true.
 More testosterone may make you the alpha male when wooing for the attention of women.
-In a study, male subjects were instructed to vie for the attention of an attractive young female.
+In a study, male subjects were instructed to vie for the attention of an attractive young woman.
 The subjects’ T levels were examined just prior to the task.
-They found that men with higher androgen levels showed more swagger and self-confidence when engaging the young lady.
+They found that men with higher androgen levels showed more swagger and self-confidence when engaging the woman.

 The Testosterone Benefits Are Numerous